1 ¡Hola! :)

 Paso 3.

-Say goodbye to 2-3 different classmates in Spanish with the new vocabulary you learned today after class.
+Say goodbye to 2-3 different classmates at the end of class with the new vocabulary you learned from Slide 7.

 In Chapter 1, you learned how to introduce yourself, spell your name, say where you’re from, provide your e-mail, age, birthday, and other personal data, and ask others about themselves.

-Listen to Gabby’s questions, and answer them by completing the following prompts and recording your answers.
+Listen to Gabby’s questions, and answer them by completing the following prompts and providing the answers outloud on your own.